Pete-Andrew/Professional-README-Generator/README.md

 # Professional README Generator

 ## Description:
-a project to produce a readme generator using node.js!
+This is a read me generator created to develope skills in using node js

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Table of Contents: